USDA-ARS-NWRC/awsm/docs/getting_started/basin_setup.rst

 The DEM was obtained from the USGS National Elevation `dataset`_ at ~10-m (9.26-m) resolution.
 The original tiles are provided in EPSG:4269 - NAD83 – Geographic projection.
 Download the necessary tiles to cover the modeling domain.
-Join the tiles were in the native projection and resolution (EPSG 4269).
+Merge the tiles in the native projection and resolution (EPSG 4269, 10m).

 .. _dataset: https://catalog.data.gov/dataset/usgs-national-elevation-dataset-ned